 If you have any question, please, do not hesitate to contact our Technical Team who will be happy to assist you.

 DistilaMax® MW has been selected especially for its ability to ferment maltose, maltotriose and other sugars of malted barley feedstock.
 DistilaMax MW displays a good alcohol tolerance and performs very well up to 15% v/v.
 DistilaMax MW is recommended for […]

 DistilaMax® GW is an active dry yeast and is recommended for use in the production of grain Whisky by fermentation of wort made from wheat or maize.
 It contains a selected strain of Saccharomyces cerevisiae distillers’ yeast in a highly […]

 DistilaMax® XP has been selected especially for its ability to ferment maltose, maltotriose and other sugars in malted grain feedstock.
-DistilaMax XP displays a good temperature tolerance and performs well at temperatures from 20°C up to 35°C.
+DistilaMax XP displays a good temperature tolerance and performs well at temperatures up to 36°C.

 DistilaMax NT is recommended for use in the production of whisky, by fermentation of wort made from malted barley or grain feedstock.
 DistilaMax NT produces a congener profile that is well- suited to malted barley whisky such as increasing complexity […]